If you or someone you know has been impacted by past storms, the following resources may help.

 - NCDPS: Learn about available shelters, road conditions, evacuation routes and disaster assistance and how to contact your county's emergency management agency at the NC Department of Public Safety.

 - NC Housing Finance Agency: Get valuable information on preparing for the storm at Tips for Preparing Your Home for a Hurricane, How to Prepare Your Home for a Hurricane and How to Build a Home Disaster Emergency Kit.

 - NCDHHS: If you are seeking Medicaid, food and nutrition or behavioral health assistance or are a health care professional who can volunteer, contact the NC Department of Health and Human Services to learn more.

-Federal Emergency Management Agency: Consult FEMA's Hurricane Florence page for up-to-date resources and information on the federal response to Hurricane Florence.
+- Federal Emergency Management Agency: Stay abreast of available resources and information on the federal response at FEMA.
 As assistance becomes available, learn how you can apply and what to expect after you apply and where to locate Disaster Recovery Centers near you.

 Please check this page often—we will add more resources as they become available.